ChenYangyao/hipp/README.md

 }
 ```

-`Object printing`: it is easy to print the status of a MPI object - very useful
+`Object printing`: it is easy to print the status of a MPI object - useful
 for bug diagnosis.
 ```c++
 auto win = comm.win_create_dynamic();  // create a RMA window
 if( comm.rank() == 0 )
     cout << win;
 ```
-Outputs give detail infomation of the window object we have created.
+Outputs give detail infomation of the window object we have created:
 ```txt
 HIPP::MPI::Win instance [loc=0x7ffe4ce9cfa0, size=16, align=8]
 ----------